kfeldmann/heartmon/README.md

 - Run app and log-collector processes.
 Read the log stream from the app and/or fifo(s) and pipe it to the log collector
-- If log collector terminates or stops consuming the log stream, buffer log data and re-spawn the log collector process
-- Inject a log record for the re-spawn event into the log stream
+- If log collector terminates or stops consuming the log stream, buffer log data and re-spawn the log collector process, inject a log record for the re-spawn event into the log stream
-- If app terminates, re-spawn the app process
-- Inject a log record for the re-spawn event into the log stream
+- If app terminates, re-spawn the app process and inject a log record for the re-spawn event into the log stream
-- Watch the log stream coming from the app for a “heartbeat.”
+- Watch the log stream coming from the app for a "heartbeat."
 Any line in the log stream that matches the configured filters is counted as a "heartbeat."
 The threshold values specify how much time can elapse between successive heartbeats
    - What to look for is configurable using include and exclude filters
    - The time thresholds for warning, critical, and restart actions are configurable
    - If thresholds are exceeded, actions are taken, including:
       - Inject a log record into the log stream
       - Kill and re-spawn the app process

 ### Application Best Practice